ibm-cloud-docs/cloud-object-storage/cli/aws-cli.md

 {:faq: data-hd-content-type='faq'}
 {:support: data-reuse='support'}

-# Use the AWS CLI
+# Using the AWS CLI
 {: #aws-cli}

 The official command-line interface for AWS is compatible with the {{site.data.keyword.cos_full}} S3 API.